Ammugera/andrewmuriithi-applied-ai-system-project/README.md

 ## Design Decisions

-Every major architectural choice in VibeMatch 2.0 traded something off.
-Here are the ones worth a recruiter's time:
+Every bigger architectural choice involved a trade-off.
+These are the ones I think are worth calling out.

-**LLM as translator, not decision-maker.** I deliberately scoped Gemini to a single job (turning natural language into a structured `UserProfile`) and kept every ranking decision in deterministic code.
-This makes every recommendation explainable and reproducible.
-The trade-off: the system can't do open-ended reasoning about music the way a pure-LLM approach could.
-I judged that auditability was worth more than flexibility for a system that's supposed to *show its work*.
+**Using the LLM only as a translator.** I could have asked Gemini to pick songs directly, but then I couldn't explain any individual recommendation.
+By limiting it to "turn English into a structured profile," every ranking stays in code I wrote and can test.
+The cost is that the system can't reason creatively about music the way a pure-LLM setup could.
+For a class project about responsible AI, auditability was worth more to me than that flexibility.

-**Schema-constrained structured output with enum grounding.** The JSON schema passed to Gemini constrains `favorite_genre`, `favorite_mood`, and `preferred_mood_tags` to `enum` lists drawn from the catalog at import time, so the model literally can't hallucinate a genre that doesn't exist.
-Trade-off: Gemini's current Schema type doesn't support integer enums cleanly, so `target_decade` is validated via a system-prompt instruction plus a runtime check rather than a hard enum constraint.
+**Schema-constrained output with enum grounding.** I passed Gemini a JSON schema with the genre and mood fields locked to enum lists pulled from the catalog at import time.
+That means it literally cannot return a genre that doesn't exist in my data.
+Cost: the Gemini SDK's Schema type didn't play nicely with integer enums, so for `target_decade` I ended up relying on a system prompt instruction plus a runtime check instead of a hard schema constraint.

-**Post-hoc numeric clamping with `warnings.warn`.** Numeric fields (`target_energy`, `target_tempo_bpm`, etc.) are clamped to valid ranges after parsing, and every clamp emits a `UserWarning`.
-Trade-off: clamping silently adjusts the profile, but surfacing a warning lets us log or display the adjustment rather than hiding it.
+**Clamping numeric values after parsing.** If Gemini ever returns `target_energy = 1.5`, I clamp it to 1.0 and emit a `UserWarning`.
+The trade-off is that clamping silently changes the profile, but I wanted that change to show up in logs rather than stay hidden.

-**Plotly over matplotlib.** Plotly renders interactive bar charts with hover tooltips inside Streamlit, which sells the XAI story: users can hover over "Energy" and see `0.253 pts (weight 4.0 × raw 0.98 / 15.5)`.
-Trade-off: one extra dependency and slightly heavier page load compared to static matplotlib.
+**Plotly instead of matplotlib for the feature charts.** Plotly gives you interactive hover tooltips, which I thought were important for the XAI story (you can hover on "Energy" and see `0.253 pts (weight 4.0 × raw 0.98 / 15.5)`).
+The cost is one extra dependency.

-**Gemini 2.5 Flash over OpenAI or Claude.** Gemini is the only major LLM provider with a genuinely free tier that supports structured JSON output.
-Trade-off: the free tier is capped at **5 RPM**, which pushed the reliability harness to pace calls at 13-second intervals.
-For a demo or class project this is fine; for production it would mean moving to a paid tier or queuing requests.
+**Gemini 2.5 Flash instead of OpenAI or Claude.** Gemini is the only one of the three with a truly free tier that supports structured JSON output.
+The trade-off showed up immediately: the free tier is capped at 5 requests per minute, which I'll come back to in the testing section.

-**Golden-set assertion harness over LLM-as-judge evaluation.** The reliability harness (`scripts/evaluate_parser.py`) checks hand-written, falsifiable assertions (*"target_energy must be < 0.55 for the 'chill study' case"*) rather than using a second LLM to grade the first.
-Trade-off: the harness only tests what you explicitly assert, so subtler quality properties like tone, creativity, or naturalness of the rationale are invisible to it.
-But it's cheap, fast, and the assertions are themselves documentation of what "good" means.
+**Hand-written assertions instead of LLM-as-judge.** For the reliability harness I could have used another LLM call to grade the output.
+Instead I wrote explicit assertions like "target_energy must be < 0.55 for the chill-study case."
+It's cheaper, faster, and the results are falsifiable.
+The cost is that subtler quality issues (tone, creativity, whether the rationale reads well) aren't checked at all.
+The assertions also end up doubling as documentation of what "good" output looks like.

 ---